 We spent 2500 hours converting our 4×4 Sprinter van, Baloo.

-Here’s our top van life hacks to consider when undertaking your own DIY camper build.
+Here are our top van life hacks to consider when undertaking your own DIY camper build.

 Whatever you do, avoid falling in love with a van before you’ve seen it and had a good drive.
 Even then, you still don’t really know what you’re potentially buying.